kshyun28/60-days-of-solana/day_05/README.md

-# Day 5: Where is the constructor?
-About anchor deploy
+# Day 5: Solana programs are upgradeable and do not have constructors

 [Day 5](https://www.rareskills.io/post/solana-anchor-deploy) of [RareSkills Solana Course](https://www.rareskills.io/solana-tutorial).